-While particularly useful when the Bank of England introduced mandatory mortgage affordability tests, they are still a big attraction.
+The lack of monthly repayments is a big attraction to many, especially if your income has been reduced.
 Whatever level of equity you release, there are no monthly interest payments.
 This includes interest and capital - although there is the option to contribute if you wish.

 No negative equity, guaranteed